HOW DOES it work ?

 Handling Serious and Minor Offences

-• Priority II offences (maximum penalty ≤ 7 years):
+• Everyday issues — handled locally (Priority II offences (maximum penalty ≤ 7 years)):

-• Priority I offences (maximum penalty > 7 years):
+• Serious crimes — police take over (Priority I offences (maximum penalty ≥ 7 years)):

 All actions taken before police arrive must be recorded on body-worn cameras, logged in the State system, and reviewed by the Community Oversight Committee.